 Currently The Anglican Free Communion International is a communion of free Anglican churches around the world, living an Anglican reconciliation and unity.

 The following Mission statement was approved, in General Synod 2012, in Bolivia, with an initial theme statement

 “No matter who you are or where you are on your spiritual journey you are welcome to our table.
 The Gifts of God are free!”

-after difficult decisions and after much praying the consistory of bishops in a unanimous and unique decision in our history deposed Bishop Palmer, to appoint a new dignitary as primacy of our brotherhood, this on January 1, 2020, in whom we have put our confidence to be able to guide our steps to continue on the good path of our founders.
+After a difficult decision and after much prayer the consistory of bishops in a unanimous and unique decision in our history deposed Bishop Palmer, to appoint Archbishop Ronald Firestone as the presiding bishop of our communion, This occurred on January 1, 2020, and we have put our confidence in him in that he will be able to guide us to continue the vision of our founders.

 Episcopal manifesto of Nov.3, 2012

 As a Communion we declare ourselves to be in solidarity for a just society.

 We reject all forms of Imperialism and violence whether physical, economic, psychological or other.
 We promote actions in favor of the Universal Human Rights Declaration with the purpose of making the Kingdom of God present here and now.